What is the purpose of revalidation?

 This is a senior clinician in a Designated Body who ensures that the doctors for whom they act in this nominated capacity, continue to practice safely and are properly supported and managed in maintaining their professional standards.

 This is the organisation that a licenced doctor has a professional, educational or employment connection with that provides them with support for revalidation.
 For postgraduate trainees in Scotland, this is NHS Education for Scotland, through your local postgraduate deanery.
 For most other doctors, it is the health board in which they work.

 Who is my Responsible Officer?

 Your Responsible Officer (RO), as a postgraduate trainee in Scotland, is Prof Stewart Irvine, Medical Director for NES.
-However, your immediate contact will be the postgraduate dean who is responsible for your training programme.
+However, your immediate contact will be the Lead Dean Director who is responsible for your training programme.

 How will the GMC know who my "Designated Body" is?

 Your designated body is NHS Education for Scotland, through your Deanery, & you will have to have a GMC Online account set up in order to have communication with them - you should already have this if you have participated in the National Training Survey, but if you don't, you must set this up (https://webcache.gmc-uk.org/ecustomer_enu/index.aspx)